-As part of our duck tales, I posted a picture of our duck Maggie sleeping on Pumpjacks shoulder on Instagram a little while ago.
-Lots of likes and then a comment to the affect, ‘Ewwww, there is just something wrong with having a duck as a pet’.
+As part of our duck tales, I posted a picture of our duck Maggie sleeping on Pumpjack’s shoulder on Instagram (@PumpjackPiddlewick).
+There were lots of likes.
+And then, a comment to the affect, ‘Ewwww, there is just something wrong with having a duck as a pet’.

 Start from Scratch

 We had no idea what to expect when we hatched Maggie.
 A quick search of the internet whilst she was coming out of her egg told us she would imprint on us.
 It was stressed we had to decide seriously if we wanted this ~ or not.

 Imprinting is not for the feint hearted, the internet went on to tell us, but we took the choice to let Maggie into our lives.
 It has been a roller coaster learning experience ever since, full of laughter and tears, and not one I would trade for anything.

 But that ‘Ewwww’ comment still sticks with me.
 And, in reading the varying thoughts and particularly questions people ask (not just of me, but other duck owners), it makes me realise how little is known or understood about having a duck as a pet.
 For Pumpjack and I, we found almost no information when we decided to keep Maggie.
 It really has been like stumbling around in the dark, learning as we go, and hoping for the best.

 Now I am not an expert, but I decided I wanted to start putting some of my Duck experiences to ‘paper’, Duck Tales, or FAQs if you like.
 It was partly to help new or considering pet duck owners, partly to inform others that ducks can be pets.
 Also, because a lot of the things a pet duck does are just amazing, and often downright funny.

 Here are just 8 Duck Tales or FAQs about having a pet duck…